 The position of sitting can be turned into an exercise that targets the large muscles of the legs and core muscles.
-Pulling motions and contracting your core muscles lust as you would breathe out forcefully like a rocket, can be turned into exercises that tax all of the muscles in the arms, shoulders, back, and core muscles.
-Virtually all normal full-body motions can become weighted exercises that if they are performed with enough repetitions to activate muscle fibers you will notice a definite difference in your core strength and abilities.
+Pulling motions and contracting your core muscles lust as you would breathe out forcefully like a rocket can be turned into exercises that tax all muscles in the arms, shoulders, back, and core muscles.
+Virtually all normal full-body motions can become weighted exercises.
+If they are performed with enough repetitions to activate muscle fibers, you will notice a definite difference in your core strength and abilities.

-Exercises that only require the bodyweight exercises to perform will need only a small amount of space.
+Exercises that only require bodyweight exercises to perform will need only a small amount of space.
 The main factor in these types of exercises is gravity.
-If you can find ways to make your weight challenge a muscle group against gravity, the result will be awesome, you will feel more energy and strength.
+If you can find ways to make your weight challenge a muscle group against gravity, the result will be awesome.
+You will feel more energy and strength.

 Don’t have any fitness equipment?

-Many people avoid formal exercise programs because they require the use of various types of gym equipment or going to a gym near you.
+Many people avoid formal exercise programs because they require various gym equipment or going to a gym near you.
 This fitness equipment includes static-free weights and sophisticated fitness machines.
-All of these types of equipment are effective for a good workout, but exercise using only the weight of the body can be just as effective.
+All of these types of equipment are effective for a good workout, but exercise using only the body’s weight can be just as effective.

 Very safe in your fitness program

-Overloads during a workout are the main way to improve strength but done incorrectly with the wrong form or technique could be one of the main reasons people get hurt while exercising at home.
-When you engage in physical exercise that includes only your body weight, your body will easily learn how many exercises and or the load it can handle.
-If you can not hold perfect form you could suffer severe injury from exercises using only your body weight.
-So it's best to work on your form during a workout rather than going all out cause you saw someone doing it at the gym.
+Overloads during a workout are the main way to improve strength, but incorrectly using the wrong form or technique could be one of the main reasons people get hurt while exercising at home.
+When you engage in physical exercise that includes only your body weight, your body will easily learn how many exercises and the load it can handle.
+If you can not hold perfect form, you could suffer severe injury from exercises using only your body weight.
+So it’s best to work on your form during a workout rather than going all out cause you saw someone doing it at the gym.